FlyRanch/figurefirst/README.md

 Read our Scipy 2017 proceedings: http://conference.scipy.org/proceedings/scipy2017/lindsay.html

 If you use FigureFirst, please cite the above paper to help others find FigureFirst.

+Requirements: you may need to install dill (a more advanced version of pickle).